Brands are leaving Tmall

 Tmall Global charges a commission fee based on the category of the product sold.
 It is calculated using the product price and the logistics cost.

-- Tmall.com generally keeps 5% of the sales value as commission.
-It is based on annual revenue (excluding shipping costs) and are taken on an annual basis.
+- TMall.com generally keeps 5% of the sales value as commission.
+It is based on annual revenue (excluding shipping costs) and is taken on an annual basis.

 - There is an additional 0.5% deduction (or higher at the merchant’s discretion) per transaction which accumulates for Tmall.com to reward consumers in future promotions.

 - Alipay is almost mandatory in China.
 For Tmall Global charges a 1% service fee for it, applied to each transaction via Tmall.hk.
 The applicable transaction is the total of the product price and logistics fee.

 This accumulation of fees and commissions can be unsustainable for some brands, this is thus a first reason for them to leave Tmall.